Sønder Boulevard

 Sønder Boulevard (lit.
 "South Boulevard") is a boulevard in the Vesterbro district of Copenhagen, Denmark, whose broad central reserve has been turned into a linear park with various facilities for sports and other activities.
 It runs from Halmtorvet next to Copenhagen Central Station in the north east to the Carlsberg district in the southwest.

 History

-Sønder Boulevard follows the initial stretch of Denmark's first railway, the West Line between Copenhagen and Roskilde, which opened in 1847.
-In 1864, the rail line was moved to a more northern course, through Frederiksberg, before being moved to its current position just south of Sønder Boulevard in 1911.
+Sønder Boulevard follows the initial stretch of Denmark's first railway, the Copenhagen–Roskilde railway line between Copenhagen and Roskilde, which opened in 1847.
+In 1864, the railway line was moved to a more northern course, through Frederiksberg, before being moved to its current position just south of Sønder Boulevard in 1911.